Real presence of Christ in the Eucharist: Baptist

+In the present-day, certain Baptists adhere to the view of memorialism, including the National Baptist Convention and Southern Baptist Convention.

-Irvingian view
+Irvingian

 Edward Irving, who founded the Irvingian Churches, such as the New Apostolic Church, taught the real presence of Christ in the Eucharist; "Irving insisted on the real presence of the humiliated humanity of Christ in the Lord's Supper."
-The Catholic Apostolic Church has thus held to "the doctrine of the real presence of Christ with regard to the elements in the communion service."
+The Catholic Apostolic Church has thus held to "the doctrine of the real presence of Christ with regard to the elements in the communion service".
+In the Irvingian tradition of Restorationist Christianity, consubstantiation is taught as the explanation of how the real presence is effected in the liturgy.
 The Catechism of the New Apostolic Church, the largest of the Irvingian denominations, teaches:

+Anabaptist

+A Short Confession of Faith, articulated by the early Anabaptist theologian Hans de Ries, articulated the belief in the real spiritual presence of Christ in the Lord's Supper: